The Gambling Terror: Plot

 A town is effectively terrorised by a protection racket with no one knowing who their leader is.
 Their only opposition is the editor of a local newspaper.
-When the editor's young son is caught listening to a pair to thugs victimising a farmer the thugs threaten to beat him to tell them what he heard.
-They are thwarted and beat up by Jeff Hayes, a gambler who is passing through town.
-When they threaten retribution to Jeff, he laughs in their face, telling them that anyone who'd horsewhip a child wouldn't be too much for a man to worry about.
+When the editor's young son is caught listening to a pair to thugs victimizing a farmer, the thugs threaten to beat him to tell them what he heard.
+They are thwarted and beaten up by Jeff Hayes, a gambler who is passing through town.
+When they threaten retribution, he laughs in their faces, telling them that anyone who would horsewhip a child would not be too much for a man to worry about.

-The previous gambling in the town saloon was stopped by the protection racket when they wouldn't pay tribute.
+Gambling in the town saloon was stopped by the protection racket when they would not pay tribute.
 Jeff refuses to pay and gives the now frightened thugs a sample of his quick draw and expert marksmanship with his pair of six shooters.
 Jeff is cheered by the town, but despised because he is a gambler by the editor's daughter.
-The editor wants Jeff to join his vigilantes, but Jeff warns the editor that you don't fight bushwhackers by riding on the skyline.
+The editor wants Jeff to join his vigilantes, but Jeff warns the editor that you do not fight bushwhackers by riding on the skyline.

-Brett, the overseer of the thugs proposes that as Jeff is a gambler, he'd go for the most profit, in his case a large percentage of the proceeds of the operation.
+Brett, the overseer of the thugs, proposes that as Jeff is a gambler, he would go for the most profit, in his case a large percentage of the proceeds of the operation.
 As insurance, the thugs kidnap the editor's son.